A multiwavelength study of the Galactic center black hole candidate MAXI J1744-294: Introduction

 \section{Introduction}

-Since the advent of high-resolution X-ray imaging with the \chandra\ observatory, a remarkably high number of X-ray transients have been detected in the Galactic center, including by the \swift\ and \xmm\ X-ray telescopes \citep{Muno2005, Degenaar2012, Degenaar2015, Mori2019, Mori2021}.
+The 1999 launch of the \chandra\ and \xmm\ X-ray observatories, with their superior angular resolution and sensitivity, heralded a new era of Galactic center X-ray population studies.
+Indeed, a remarkably high number of X-ray transients have since been detected in the Galactic center by \chandra\ and \xmm, later joined by the \swift\ X-ray telescope \citep{Muno2005, Degenaar2012, Degenaar2015, Mori2019, Mori2021}.
 From a theoretical standpoint, the high abundance of X-ray transients was hardly surprising; predictions for an overdensity of stellar-mass black holes in the vicinity of Sgr A* -- the supermassive black hole (SMBH) at the center of our Galaxy -- predated the discovery of the first sources detected in central pc by almost a decade \citep{Morris1993}.
 Later analytical work also supported a large concentration of low-mass X-ray binaries (LMXBs) in the inner Galactic center region \citep{Generozov2018, Panamarev2019}.
 Studies of faint X-ray sources in the central pc also suggest a large population of quiescent LMXBs \citep{Muno2006, Muno2009, Hailey2018, Mori2021}.

-LMXBs consist of a compact object -- typically a black hole (BH) or neutron star (NS) -- that accretes material from a low-mass companion.
+LMXBs consist of a compact object -- typically a black hole (BH) or neutron star (NS) -- that accretes material from a low-mass stellar companion.
 Typically, mass transfer is achieved through Roche-lobe overflow.
 LMXBs are known to undergo transient outbursts, during which their X-ray luminosities may increase by more than six orders of magnitude \citep{Tomsick2005, Belloni2016, Mori2019}.
 Transient LMXBs are key laboratories for studying high-energy astrophysical phenomena.
 Their outbursts can produce bright, multiwavelength signals that probe accretion physics, jet formation, and extreme relativistic effects.
 LMXBs are often discovered during outbursts; hence transients dominate the Galactic LMXB population.
 Monitoring their outbursts provides critical insight into binary evolution, recurrence behavior, and the demographics of BHs and NSs.